 Learning the Recorder

 This website will assist you in learning the basics of playing the soprano recorder.
-It has been designed to help the recorder Club at St. Nicholas School in Toronto but it is great to know that it is being used by a number of other students throughout the world.
-Any reference to fingerings will refer to the baroque recorder.
+It has been designed to help the Recorder Club at St. Nicholas School in Toronto but it is great to know that it is being used by a number of other students throughout the world.
+Any reference to fingering will refer to the baroque recorder.
 In order to read and listen to the music, you must first download a small file called Notation Player.
 It is small and it is free.
 It will open the music on your computer and you can then play along with the midi sound or read the music without sound.
 Click on these INSTRUCTIONS to download the reader.

 The website is a work in progress and will continue to be modified.
 If you are enjoying it please let me know why.
 If you have suggestions regarding selection of songs, tempo, difficulty level, etc. please email them to email@example.com.

 New notes: Low E, F# and High c, d

 New notes: Low F and B flat (Key of F)